Section 1 Introduction

 14.7 Information sharing & record keeping

-The staff member who receives the allegation or disclosure should make an immediate written record of the conversation, including the following information:
+The staff member who receives the allegation or disclosure should make an immediate written record, via the MyConcern! software, of the conversation including the following information:

-Disclosure records are held by the Safeguarding Officers and stored on a secure server.
+Disclosure records are held by the Safeguarding Officers and stored on MyConcern! software.
 Staff must take care not to influence the outcome either through the way they speak to or question children/young people.

 All suspicions and investigations are kept confidential and shared only with those who need to know.
 Any information is shared under the guidance of the Local Safeguarding Board and Local Authority Designated Officer (LADO).

-Report - Any issues or concerns, allegations or suspicions relating to safeguarding must be taken seriously and reported to a Safeguarding Officer as well as directly onto the MyConcern! software.
+All issues or concerns, allegations or suspicions relating to safeguarding must be taken seriously and reported to a Safeguarding Officer as well as directly onto the MyConcern! software.

-Refer - Where required, the Safeguarding Representative will refer or support you with guidance on next steps and / or signposting the relevant external agency.
+Where required, the Safeguarding Representative will refer or support you with guidance on next steps and/or signposting the relevant external agency.

-We abide by the DBS regulatory requirements in respect of requesting references and DBS checks for staff and volunteers.
+DNA Skills abide by the DBS regulatory requirements in respect of requesting references and DBS checks for staff.

-New staff and volunteers are not given unsupervised access to young people or young people pending return of a satisfactory DBS check.
+New staff are not given unsupervised access to young people or young people pending return of a satisfactory DBS check.

-We will meet the DBS reporting requirements in respect of any person who is dismissed from our employment, or resigns in circumstances that would otherwise have led to dismissal for reasons of apprentice protection concern.
+DNA Skills will meet the DBS reporting requirements in respect of any person who is dismissed from our employment or resigns in circumstances that would otherwise have led to dismissal for reasons of apprentice protection concern.

 It is possible, however, to identify some circumstances in which sharing confidential information without consent will normally be justified in the public interest.
 These are: